RIR360/development/journal/2025/January.md

 ## 01/23/2025
 - Doing a high dopamine activity seems fine if done in small scale but can be a lure to drag you off the track.
+- Anyway, the world of web development is always evloving you must keep learning all the time.